mosaic-hgw/gICS/README.md

 # Docker
 Use the Docker-Image to easily try out gICS. just visit https://hub.docker.com/r/tmfev/gics/

+# Web-based SOAP Interface
+All functionalities of the gICS are provided for external use via a SOAP-Interface.
+Use SOAP-UI to create sample requests.
+The WSDL URL is ``http://<YOUR IPADDRESS>:8080/gics/gicsService?wsdl``

 # More Information
 Concept and implementation: l.geidel, web client: a.blumentritt, m.bialke